 The more focused and targeted your audience is, the more likely your chances of converting them.

 Check out these niche social media sites for marketing inspiration and to keep up with what's happening in the world of social media today.

 A great platform to look into if you’re in the fitness industry, Athlinks is an app that stores all of your race times.
 Runners, cyclists, swimmers join a community of other athletes where results can be seen, shared and “cheered for,” users can set new goals and challenge friends.

-The “show and tell for designers” lets illustrators, web and graphic designers, typographers and other kinds of creatives showcase their work, process and projects.
-The community show their designs, inspire and get inspire, ask questions and get answers and, most importantly, get hired.
+The “show and tell for designers” allows illustrators, web and graphic designers, typographers and other kinds of creatives showcase their work, process and projects.
+The community show their designs, inspire and get inspired, ask questions and, most importantly, get hired.
 It’s the place to be if you’re in the design field.

 Gaming is one of the most popular industries in the world.
-On Dpadd, gamers can get together, keep a gaming journal, a “to-play” list, follow and share friends and industry professionals and more.
+On Dpadd, gamers can get together, keep a gaming journal, a “to-play” list, follow friends and industry professionals, and more.

 Drinking alone?
 You won’t have to with this wine lover’s social network.
 This community is the wine lover’s dream, providing you with the latest and greatest for up-to-the-minute wine news and selections.

 The community for Real Estate professionals.
 If you’re looking to start somewhere with your Real Estate, house-flipping education, look no further than the forums and network of Flipping Pad.

 More on the fun side of life, Stachepassions is a site for the moustache-lovers of the world.
 It’s also a dating site.
 Got a ‘stache thing?
 This site is for you.

 Inching its way into the mainstream, Discord is still a fringe social media platform that marketers are just beginning to utilize.
 The app allows users to create "servers" with various themed chat rooms.
 It's a fantastic way to meet new people and be part of a community.